starknet-io/SNIPs/SNIPS/snip-XXX.md

 MUST NOT revert due to vault specific user/global limits.
 MAY revert due to other conditions that would also cause `withdraw` to revert.

-Note that any unfavorable discrepancy between `convertToShares` and `previewWithdraw` SHOULD be considered slippage in share price or some other type of condition, meaning the depositor will lose assets by depositing.
+Note that any unfavorable discrepancy between `convert_to_Shares` and `preview_withdraw` SHOULD be considered slippage in share price or some other type of condition, meaning the depositor will lose assets by depositing.

 ```cairo
 fn preview_withdraw(self: @TContractState, assets: u256) -> u256